We try to answer your questions about Pittwater Animal Hospital. Some things you might already know, but there are some unexpected quirky facts.

 How long has Dr Lizzie been working at Pittwater?

-Dr Lizzie Allen arrived in 2020 to help us get through the Covid 19 crisis.
+Dr Lizzie Jackson arrived in 2020 to help us get through the Covid 19 crisis.
 Lizzie has fitted into our team seamlessly and has been a wonderful consulting vet.
 She is now permanent part-time.
 Clients can tell she is going to do a thorough job and the pets really like Dr Lizzie.